kinktrails/kinktrails/README.md

 - [how-to-play](how-to-play.md) – Simple game instructions and ideas for how to play
 - [boundaries](boundaries.md) – A recommended boundary checklist for safe play
 - [printing-guide](printing-guide.md) – Tips for printing, laminating, and prepping your cards for real-world hikes
+- [additional-dares](additional-dares.md) - Example dares to give you some ideas for your personal selection on your hikes

 ---